 Recently the traditional old-money elite (like lawyers, academics, architects, investors) are being pushed out of central London by an influx of the super rich, also known as UHNW (Ultra High Net Worth) individuals like hedge-fund managers.

-The Shard (Southwark near London Bridge station) Along with the Shangri-La hotel, The Shard also has apartments on levels 53 to 65 which offer some of the most stunning views over the Thames and London.
+The Shard (Southwark near London Bridge station) Along with the Shangri-La hotel, The Shard hosts many events and also has apartments on levels 53 to 65 which offer some of the most stunning views over the Thames and London.

 Chelsea (SW3) is a very posh neighbourhood favoured by artists including the Beatles, The Rolling Stones and many others.
 Its also home to many other super-rich people and Price Harry drinks around there.
 The average property price is £1.3m and the highest is about £25m.